defigenie/kibbleswap-tokenlists/README.md

-# Kibble Tokenlists
+# KibbleSwap Tokenlists

-Tokenlists for [Kibble](https://www.kibble.dog/), the tastiest DEX on DogeChain.
+Tokenlists for [KibbleSwap](https://www.kibbleswap.dog/), the tastiest DEX on DogeChain.

 ## HOW TO ADD YOUR LOGO